enonic/old-xp-doc/doc/developer/my-first-app/adding-countries.rst

 1. Create a folder called "country" inside the "content-types" folder of your project.

-2. Add the Country content type file below to this folder:
+2. Add the Country content type file below to this folder.

 .. literalinclude:: code/content-types/country1.xml
   :language: xml